GitHub

 iBinding BGP to port 179

 Kapkan needs no special privileges in dry-run or when peering from a high local port.
-If you bind the BGP speaker to the well-known port 179, grant the capability by adding AmbientCapabilities=CAP_NET_BIND_SERVICE to the unit's [Service] section.
+If you bind the BGP speaker (the component that announces blackhole routes to your router) to the well-known port 179, grant the capability by adding AmbientCapabilities=CAP_NET_BIND_SERVICE to the unit's [Service] section.

 After it is running, check status and follow the logs: